common questions and additional details

-The mast only is $950 and The Clydesdale mast only is $1,050.
+The Classic mast only is $950 and The Clydesdale mast only is $1,050.
 Fuselage adapters and board mounts are $100/each.
-So the total price of a typical setup is $1,100USD.
+So the total price of a typical setup is $1,150USD.
 Want to make your own mounts or fuselages?
 Awesome!
 I am happy to sell mast only and provide any CAD or drawings needed so you can design your own parts.

 Can you ship international?

 I have shipped masts all over the world, including Switzerland, The Netherlands, Malaysia, and Spain to name a few.
 I have pretty good rates with FedEx, but expect ~$200 to ship a mast via FedEx + duties.
 Many of my customers have chosen to use http://www.myus.com with excellent results.
 In short I ship the mast to an address in Florida, and the international portion of the trip is handled by them.
 Based on what I have heard, this service is typically about $100 including duties and fees, but please quote it yourself.
 I cannot be responsible for excess shipping charges or handling complex logistics.